 Where to next?

 Training in Philosophy develops the ability to think clearly and reason logically, to expound and evaluate arguments, to reject facile assumptions and search for coherent principles of thought and action.
-As such, philosophy is a subject that combines well with all academic disciplines.
+As such, Philosophy is a subject that combines well with all academic disciplines.
 It is highly respected by the top universities and employers as it is seen to aid the development of these key analytical and critical thinking skills.
 Indeed, it is students who are prepared to challenge conventional ideas and are willing to offer an alternative perspective that are likely to prosper in higher education and beyond.
+A good number of our philosophy students go on to continue their study of the subject at some of the top universities in the country, including Oxford, Cambridge, Bristol, Durham and St Andrews.

 Who should study philosophy?